saeednikookalam/Iran-Province/README.md

+All of provinces and cities and districts + lat and long

 This repository created By Saeed Nikookalam to use everyone.

 Please star it and recommend it to other developers.

-Please update this repository and send merge request
+Please update this repository and send merge request.

 Telegram: https://t.me/saeednikookalam